-Associates must ensure that contracts entered into with third-party suppliers are done solely for the benefit of the Company and not because of any expected or perceived future employment benefit from the third party.
-Specific employment restrictions with third parties are outlined in the respective contract agreements with the third parties, but Associates must generally avoid any actual or potential conflicts of interest when negotiating a contract on behalf of the Company.
+Associates should ensure that contracts entered into with third-party suppliers are done solely for the benefit of the Company and not because of any expected or perceived future employment benefit from the third party.
+Specific employment restrictions with third parties are outlined in the respective contract agreements with the third parties, but generally Associates should avoid any actual or potential conflicts of interest when negotiating a contract on behalf of the Company.